Shepherd (film)

 Shepherd is a 2021 British horror drama film written and directed by Russell Owen.
 The film stars Tom Hughes, Kate Dickie, Gaia Weiss and Greta Scacchi.

-Shepherd had its world premiere at the BFI London Film Festival on 14 October 2021, and was released in the United Kingdom on 26 November 2021.
+Shepherd had its world premiere at the BFI London Film Festival on 14 October 2021, and was released in the United Kingdom by Darkland Distribution on 26 November 2021.

 Plot

-Eric Black has recurring nightmares following the recent death of his pregnant wife Rachel.
-Thinking he needs some space, he answers to a newspaper ad for work as a shepherd on a remote island in the Scottish Highlands.
-En route, he drops by his childhood home but is rebuked by his mother Glenys, who blames the death of his father on Eric's decision to leave them for Rachel, whom she implied to have been adulterous.
-Eric throws his wedding ring into a lake and breaks down after considering suicide.
-He and his Border Collie Baxter are then ferried to the island by the half-sighted Fisher, his only contact, who hands him a journal to record his thoughts.
+Widower Eric Black has recurring nightmares following the recent death of his pregnant wife Rachel.
+Thinking he needs some space, Eric answers a newspaper ad for work as a shepherd on a remote island in the Scottish Highlands.
+En route to the island, Eric drops by his childhood home but is rebuked by Glenys, his estranged mother, who blames the death of his father on Eric's decision to leave them for Rachel, whom she implied to have been adulterous.
+Following a vicious argument with Glenys, Eric throws his wedding ring into a lake and later breaks down after considering suicide.

+Eric and his Border Collie Baxter are then ferried to the island by the half-sighted Fisher, who hands him a journal to record his thoughts.
 They settle into a dilapidated cottage by an unlit lighthouse.
-Eric finds a ring in a freshwater spring and, at the cottage, a shelf of journals identical to the one Fisher gave him.
+Eric soon finds a ring in a freshwater spring and, at the cottage, a shelf of journals identical to the one Fisher gave him.
 In one of the journals, he finds frantic writings about a witch on the island.
-At night, he struggles to climb the stairs to his room due to severe acrophobia.
+During the night, Eric struggles to climb the stairs to his room due to severe acrophobia.

 Strange events begin to occur.
 Eric wakes up the next day to see Rachel's old cup inexplicably filled with hot tea.
-After feeding the sheep, he sees Fisher entering the otherwise locked lighthouse and leaving the island in a hurry.
-One morning, he has a waking nightmare in which a demonic Glenys stabs him.
+After feeding the sheep, he spots Fisher entering the otherwise locked lighthouse and leaving the island in a hurry.
+One morning, Eric has a waking nightmare in which a demonic Glenys stabs him.
 When Baxter goes missing, he searches for him through heavy fog and finds an ancient luxury liner in a valley.
-On board, he picks up an old key and runs away after sensing the presence of a robed figure from his nightmares.
+On board, Eric picks up an old key and runs away after sensing the presence of a robed figure from his nightmares.
 While reading the journals, he finds a drawing of this figure, titled “The Wrecker”, holding a lamp to lure a ship to a rock, and is startled to also find a drawing of Baxter.
-He later finds that the ring he plucked from the spring is the wedding ring he threw away.
+Eric later discovers that the ring plucked from the spring is the wedding ring he threw away.